Children of the Corn: Genesis

-Children of the Corn: Genesis is a 2011 American supernatural slasher film written, produced and directed by Joel Soisson.
-It is the eighth installment of the Children of the Corn film series.
+Children of the Corn: Genesis is a 2011 American supernatural horror film written, produced and directed by Joel Soisson.
+It is the ninth installment and served as a soft reboot of the Children of the Corn film series.
 The film stars Kelen Coleman, Tim Rock and Billy Drago.

 Genesis was released directly to DVD in 2011 through Dimension Films' Extreme label.

 The film was followed by its sequel Children of the Corn: Runaway in 2018.